-NTIA Guidance: Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements set forth in Section IV.B.6.b of the BEAD NOFO.
-The response must describe:
+NTIA Guidance: Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology while ensuring that the program can meet the

 - a) The process for declining a subgrantee proposal that exceeds the threshold where an alternative technology is less expensive. - b) The plan for engaging subgrantees to revise their proposals and ensure locations do not require a subsidy. - c) The process for selecting a proposal that involves a less costly technology and may not meet the definition of Reliable Broadband.